The Supreme Court of Pakistan today resumed hearing the Nandipur power project case, which was reopened yesterday.

 Nandipur power project was established in 2005 to generate 525 megawatts of electricity.
 It was estimated to cost Rs22 billion but it went up to Rs58 billion due to delays.

-Miscreants in Chilas and Diamer district of Gilgit-Baltistan vandalized at least 12 girls’ school and set them on fire on
+Miscreants in Chilas and Diamer district of

 Police have arrested a factory worker, who took fellow employees hostage at a crushing plant in Karachi's Sohrabh Goth area over